Seldom do I read a book that would pique my curiosity and make me feel empty if I ever put it down.

 And that is what makes this book very interesting and perhaps one of the essential documents scientifically, psychologically, philosophically, and religiously.

-If true, the implications of this worldview would change the way one views the world.
+If true, the implications of this worldview would force one to change the way he/she views the world.

 His book destroys all arguments in favor of scientific materialism and completely decimates the worldview of atheism.